-Choosing where to locate a data center requires balancing a lot of different priorities.
+Choosing where to locate a data center requires balancing many different priorities.
 We’re going to go through the biggest data center location considerations and show you some resources to get you started.

 First we’ll start out with a warning about the dangers of not having a safe and secure location, then we’ll go into the more specific factors for choosing the location of a data center.

 As you take a look through these resources keep an eye on North Dakota.
 It might be a great place to build a joint venture of a massive wind farm and data center.
 However, as you’ll see, later, North Dakota is only a good place to locate a data center for someone with the right goals.

 Important Data Center Location Considerations for Safety and Security